hhariri/hhariri.github.io/_posts/2016-01-23-publish-from-webstorm.md

 to generate previews, as well as publish directly from WebStorm*
 <br/>
 <br/>
-To use it, you simply install the plugin and configure the API and slug, which can be obtained from your [Leanpub author dashboard](https://leanpub.com/author_dashboard/settings)
+To use it, install the plugin and configure the API and slug, which can be obtained from your [Leanpub author dashboard](https://leanpub.com/author_dashboard/settings)

 <br/>
 ![Leanpub Config]({{ site.images }}/leanpub-config.png)